-We are excited to partner with the Center for Transformative Leadership and bring this event to Europe for the first time!
+Such a wonderful experience to partner with the Center for Transformative Leadership and bring this event to Europe for the first time in 2012!

 We live in a time when it is easy to feel overwhelmed by the challenges being faced on personal, relational, professional, community and societal levels.
 Yet these very challenges also are gifts that give us hints at where the next step in our growth can come from.
 Hidden in the curriculum of life are the catalysts that can ignite a passion for learning in us.
 A passion for evolving, transforming, and learning in ways that allow us to thrive in the world.